stegmaja/TSE/README.md

 `mkdir plots`

 in the root directory.
 Alternatively, simply execute `compile.sh` in the root directory.
-You may want to change the `Makefile` according to the specifications of your fortran compiler.
+You may want to change the `mobse/src/Makefile` according to the specifications of your fortran compiler.

-To run a system go to the src directory and run
+To run a system go to the `src` directory and run

 `python main.py`.